 There’s a big hint in the bun’s name.
 Mexico buns really do come from Mexico – in a sense.
 Like the Russians who gave Hong Kong borscht and the fluffy sponge cakes that are also a local staple, the Mexico bun traces its roots to a wave of migrants that passed through Hong Kong in the middle of the 20th century.
 And like many of these groups of people, the story of the Chinese Mexicans is little known in this part of the world.

 “The numbers were always really small,” says Julia María Schiavone Camacho, the author of Chinese Mexicans and an assistant professor of Latin American history at Antioch College in the United States.
 The number of Chinese Mexicans in Hong Kong and Macau was never more than a few hundred, with several hundred more on the mainland.
-“There are people who just blended in.”
+“There are people who just blended in,” she says.
 But there were many others whose feeling of belonging to Mexico only grew stronger with every year they spent in China, Hong Kong and Macau.

-The story begins in Taishan, a struggling region of southeastern Guangdong province that produced most of the Chinese migrants — the vast majority of them being men — who sought better fortunes overseas in the 19th century.
+The story begins in Taishan, a struggling region of southeastern Guangdong province that produced most of the Chinese migrants — the vast majority of them men — who sought better fortunes overseas in the 19th century.
 Mexico was one of many countries to which they journeyed, but it greeted them with remarkably different circumstances than English-speaking countries like the United States, Canada and Australia.

 As those countries began to crack down on Chinese immigration in the late 19th century, Mexico’s government actually encouraged it as a way to make up for low numbers of European immigrants.
 And the society that Chinese men encountered in Mexico was in many ways more familiar than that of countries with Anglo-Saxon roots.
 “Mexican and Chinese norms had some common threads,” writes Schiavone Camacho.
 “Ideas of family, marriage, honour, and death and the interconnections among these concepts coincided.
 Extended families were key to social organisation, and people honoured the dead in homes and public spaces, often with food.”

-Whereas Chinese men were prohibited by law from marrying white women in the United States, there were no such restrictions on marriage in Mexico, and many migrants married local women.
+Whereas Chinese men were prohibited by law from marrying white women in the United States, there were no such restrictions in Mexico, and many migrants married local women.
 Chinese men earned the reputation of being hard workers and good providers, which appealed to poor and working-class Mexican women from the countryside.
 They created families whose cultures and languages spanned the Pacific, sometimes sending their sons to China for education and to learn Cantonese and Taishanese.

 Although Mexico’s Chinese population was much smaller than that of its northern neighbours, numbering 24,218 at its peak in 1927, it was highly visible in the states of Sonora and Sinaloa, where Chinese immigrants opened shops and hawker stalls, sometimes travelling door to door to sell goods.
 They soon dominated the economic life of a number of small towns, mastering the languages of their customers — Spanish and indigenous tongues like Yaqui — and winning them over with the typically Chinese custom of giving away little gifts or extra products with every purchase.
 This came to be known in Mexico as un detalle or el pilón, and children were especially smitten with the practice, since their pilón usually consisted of sweets.